ericmagallan/Responsive-Portfolio/README.md

 ---

 **Future Updates**
 I'll be adding the rest of my small projects to the adjoining pages' links and changing the theme up a bit.
-This site was created only to play around and test out my skills.
+This site was created only to play around and test out my skills in web development.